-A trip to Norway as invited guests with our Yurt was a great inspiration to travel and the lovely Scottish Feltmakers team headed off to Mongolia on a cultural exchange that changed my viewpoint of life forever.
+A trip to Norway as invited guests with our Yurt was a great inspiration to travel and the lovely Scottish Feltmakers team headed off to Mongolia on a cultural exchange that changed my life direction.

-In 2012 Heartfelt Studio upped sticks from Ayrshire and moved to Argyll.
+In 2012 Heartfelt Studio moved from Ayrshire to Argyll .

-The Railway Station at Dalmally had been a work in progress for my husband and I for some time and we decided to devote all our time to its renovation.
+The Railway Station at Dalmally had been a work in progress for my partner and I for some time and we decided to devote all our time to its renovation.

 It is a wonderful experience to be amongst many like minded fibre enthusiasts.
 Argyll is also the home of many sheep of various breeds , a dream for sustainable materials in some of the most stunning landscape in the Highlands of Scotland.